 Neither Homewood Community Center nor I provide child care, so unattended children are not permitted at the Homewood Community Center.
 For the comfort and privacy of all, no one is allowed in the studio except enrolled students.

-Leotard, yoga pants, close fitting T-shirts and knits with elastic waist or workout clothes of your choice.
-I will have Egyptian-made coin hip wraps if you would like to purchase one; they are fun but not required to take classes.
+Leotard, yoga pants, leggings, close fitting T-shirts and knits with elastic waist or workout clothes of your choice.
+I will have Egyptian-made coin hip wraps if you would like to purchase one; they are fun but not required.

-Barefoot, ballet slippers, soft-sole shoes or socks with grippers to prevent slipping, but no hard soled athletic shoes.
-The dance studios at Homewood Community Center have wood floors and mirrors.
+Barefoot, ballet slippers, soft-sole shoes or socks with grippers to prevent slipping, but no hard sole athletic shoes.
+The dance studios at Homewood Community Center have wood floors and mirrors